 Voted Best New Festival at the 2022 UK Festival Awards, Radar heads back to Victoria Warehouse this July for three full days of mosh-friendly madness.

-Beginning as a 150-person capacity event in 2021 with just two stages, the past four years have seen Green Island evolve to become a staple event in Manchester’s grassroots music scene, cherished for its commitment to celebrating multiculturalism, individualism and music in all its diversity of sounds and forms.
+Beginning as a 150-person capacity event in 2021 with just two stages, the past five years have seen Green Island evolve to become a staple event in Manchester’s grassroots music scene, cherished for its commitment to celebrating multiculturalism, individualism and music in all its diversity of sounds and forms.

 Boasting another eclectic lineup curated by a diverse group of independent local promoters and selectors, SFTOC will once again feature some of the best emerging artists from across the UK.